 John Andrews joined Colorado Christian University in 2009 as Director of the Centennial Institute, the University’s public policy think tank.
 Prior to joining CCU, John served in the Colorado Senate for eight years, including one term as President of the Senate; as chairman of the State Policy Network; and director of TCI Cable News.
 He also served on a foreign scholarships commission for President George W. Bush, as a speechwriter for President Nixon, and as an education appointee under President Reagan.
 He also founded the Independence Institute, a free-market think tank in Golden, Colorado.
 John has more than 20 years of experience in higher education, having served as a vice president for Hillsdale College and as adjunct faculty in public policy at the Colorado School of Mines.
 He also continues his longstanding work as a columnist for the Denver Post and as a TV/radio commentator.

-Dan Cohrs is the Chief Financial Officer for Colorado Christian University.
-In this role, he oversees CCU’s operating and capital budget, the Controller’s Office and Treasury operations, Information Technology, Service Central, the Registrar’s Office, Student Financial Aid and other areas of operations at the University.
-Mr. Cohrs joined CCU in 2010 and was previously CFO of several other public, private and non-profit organizations as well as a Partner in a National CPA firm.
-He holds a Bachelor of Science in Accounting from Oklahoma Christian University in Oklahoma City.
+Dan Cohrs joined Colorado Christian University in January 2010 as Vice President for Business Affairs and the Chief Financial Officer.
+In this role, he oversees CCU’s operating and capital budget, the Controller’s Office and Treasury operations, banking and finance, Information Technology, Service Central, the Registrar’s Office, Student Financial Aid, Human Resources, and other administrative operations.
+Prior to joining CCU, Dan was an officer and CFO of several public, private and non-profit organizations, as well as a Denver Partner in a National CPA firm, specializing in real estate, banking, governmental and non-profit auditing.
+He was also CFO and Associate Executive Director for a large non-profit that serves individuals with developmental disabilities.
+He holds an active CPA certificate in Colorado and a Bachelor of Science in Accounting from Oklahoma Christian University.
+He and his wife Tomasita have four children and eight grandchildren.

 Paul Eldridge joined Colorado Christian University in May of 2011 as Vice President of Development and Alumni Relations.
 He leads the Development and Alumni Relations Team at CCU and oversees fundraising efforts and alumni relations for the university.
 Before joining CCU, Paul was Senior Director of Development and Planned Giving at John Brown University for over eight years where he played a key role in the success of the $110 Million Keeping Faith Campaign.
 Prior to his work in development and planned giving, Paul practiced law in southern California.
 He earned a Bachelor of Science degree from John Brown University, a Master of Arts degree from Simon Greenleaf University and a Juris Doctor degree from Trinity Law School.
 Paul and his wife, Laurie, have been married for twenty four years and have three daughters.